MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Manage-Windows-virtual-machines-with-PowerShell-Direct.md

 -   You must supply valid user credentials for the virtual machine.

--   The host operating system must run Windows 10, Windows Server 2016 Technical Preview, or higher version.
+-   The host operating system must run at least Windows 10 or Windows Server 2016.

--   The virtual machine must run Windows 10, Windows Server 2016 Technical Preview, or higher version.
+-   The virtual machine must run at least Windows 10 or Windows Server 2016.

-You can use the [Get-VM](http://technet.microsoft.com/library/hh848479.aspx) cmdlet to check that the credentials you're using have the Hyper-V administrator role and to see which VMs are running locally on the host and booted.
+You can use the [Get-VM](http://technet.microsoft.com/library/hh848479.aspx) cmdlet to check that the credentials you're using have the Hyper-V administrator role and to get a list of the virtual machines running locally on the host and booted.

 ## See Also
 [Enter-PSSession](http://technet.microsoft.com/library/hh849707.aspx)